"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 The methodology of "action at a distance" includes a geometric finesse.
 It is similar to, and simpler than, the common finesse in Bridge.
 It simply allows the middle or "second" event to happen, but does not give it statistical consideration.
 In short, don't try to predict or "bet" the middle or second of three random measurements.

-On a randomly measured three pole diameter, the middle or "second" event is matched, as a matter of probability, with the Center of Rotation.
-This allows the third pole to be predicted at the third trial as the relative third pole on a three pole diameter.
+On a randomly measured three pole diameter, the middle or "second" event is matched (whether as a matter of probability or possibility) with the Center of Rotation.
+This allows the third pole to be predicted, at the third trial, as the relative third pole on a three pole diameter.

 In other words, the three part finesse methodology in "action at a distance" allows the three part geometric structure of the random prediction (or "bet") to automatically match the three part geometric structure of geometric probability, at the relative third trial, with the relative opposing third pole of a three pole diameter.
 This applies cleanly with a wheel of two dimensions.
 With some other game "shapes" (ex: dice and RNGs) the finesse must account for the "game's" additional cross radii.
 The fundamental theory concerning the relative pi-angle pole remains unchanged since the fundamental theory is based on geometric probability while the cross radii are the simple unpredictable algebra of averages.